Published Feb. 12, 2021

 For a cheetah to achieve its incredible bursts of speed, its heart rate will more than double — accelerating from 120 bpm to 250 bpm — in mere seconds.

 And it seems that some snakes really love … eating, that is.
-A python’s heart will actually increase in size, swelling up to 40 percent before a meal then shrinking back down again afterward.
+A python’s heart will actually increase in size, swelling up to 40 percent before a meal then shrinking down to a normal size afterward.

 Like humans, animals have developed interesting rituals for courtship.